stub42/cassandra-charm/README.md

 registration before downloading their software.
 While DSE hopefully works with this charm, it cannot be fully supported and using standard Open Source edition of Cassandra ('community') is recommended wherever possible.

+The `system_auth` keyspace replication factor is automatically increased but not decreased.
+If you have a service with three or more units and decommission enough nodes to drop below three, you will need to manually update the `system_auth` keyspace replication settings.

 # Contact Information